-- A publicly available responsible sourcing policy which includes wood and paper and includes: - A commitment to ensure zero deforestation in the supply chain. - Avoid sourcing wood/paper derived from ancient and endangered forests1 following globally recognised assurance and reporting framework. - Replace virgin wood/paper with recycled content. - Source wood/paper derived from sustainably managed forests certified under the Forest Stewardship Council® (FSC®) system. - Recognise, respect and uphold human rights and the rights of communities and acknowledge indigenous and rural communities' legal, customary or user rights to their territories, land, and resources.
+- Replace virgin wood/paper with recycled content. - Make a robust public commitment to avoid sourcing wood/paper derived from ancient and endangered forests. - Make a timebound public commitment to ensure zero deforestation in the supply chain following globally recognised assurance and reporting frameworks. - Source wood/paper derived from sustainably managed forests certified under the Forest Stewardship Council® (FSC®) system. - Recognise, respect and uphold human rights and the rights of communities and acknowledge indigenous and rural communities' legal, customary or user rights to their territories, land, and resources.

-1Ancient and endangered forests are defined as intact forest landscape mosaics, naturally rare forest types, forest types that have been made rare due to human activity, and/or other forests that are ecologically critical for the protection of biological diversity.
+Ancient and endangered forests are defined as intact forest landscape mosaics, naturally rare forest types, forest types that have been made rare due to human activity, and/or other forests that are ecologically critical for the protection of biological diversity.
 Ecological components of endangered forests are: Intact forest landscapes; Remnant forests and restoration cores; Landscape connectivity; Rare forest types; Forests of high species richness; Forests containing high concentrations of rare and endangered species; Forests of high endemism; Core habitat for focal species; Forests exhibiting rare ecological and evolutionary phenomena.
-As a starting point to geographically locate ancient and endangered forests, maps of High Conservation Value Forests (HCVF), as defined by the Forest Stewardship Council (FSC) and of intact forest landscapes (IFL), can be used and paired with maps of other key ecological values like the habitat range of key endangered species and forests containing high concentrations of terrestrial carbon and High Carbon Stocks (HCS).
-(The Wye River Coalition's Endangered Forests: High Conservation Value Forests globally are the Canadian and Russian Boreal Forests; Coastal Temperate Rainforests of British Columbia, Alaska and Chile; Tropical forests and peat lands of Indonesia, the Amazon and West Africa.
+As a starting point to geographically locate ancient and endangered forests, maps of High Conservation Value Forests (HCVF), as defined by the Forest Stewardship Council \ (FSC\) and of intact forest landscapes (IFL), can be used and paired with maps of other key ecological values like the habitat range of key endangered species and forests containing high concentrations of terrestrial carbon and High Carbon Stocks (HCS).
+(The Wye River Coalition's Endangered Forests: High Conservation Value Forests Protection - Guidance for Corporate Commitments.
+This has been reviewed by conservation groups, corporations and scientists).
+Key endangered forests globally are the Canadian and Russian Boreal Forests; Coastal Temperate Rainforests of British Columbia, Alaska and Chile; Tropical forests and peat lands of Indonesia, the Amazon and West Africa.